 What are each of these options for and how do you use them?
 Let's take a look.

-In order to get your invoices paid, you'll have to add your paypal.me link to your Expensify account:
+To get your invoices paid, you'll need to add your PayPal.me link to your Expensify account:

-- Log into your Expensify account by going to www.expensify.com.
-This is currently not available on the mobile app
+- Note: This is currently not available on the mobile app

 - Scroll down to Alternative Payment Accounts